afcarl/personal_capital_py/README.md

-# Python Starter Repo
+# TODO Name

-Project Description
+TODO Project Description

 ## Getting started

+TODO Quick start

 ### Repo structure

-Where important things are.
+TODO Where important things are.

 ### Python Environment
 Python code in this repo utilizes packages that are not part of the common library.
 To make sure you have all of the